moein-yoo/EngMath_Project/README.md

-# 🧠 Biomedical Image Denoising Project
+# 🧠  From Noise to Clarity: A Study of Filtering Techniques in Biomedical Imaging

 **Engineering Mathematics – Sharif University of Technology**
 - 📅 Winter 1403  (Fall 2024 & Winter 2025)